About this report

 91916: Demonstrate understanding of the development of a community that shares religious or spiritual beliefs

-Evidence that met the standard identified and described a specific community.
-The best quality student work identified and described who made up the community, where they were located, and key features of the community such as charisms, key works of the community, leaders, or influential people within the community.
+For Achieved, evidence that met the standard identified and described a specific community.
+The best quality student work identified and described who made up the community, where they were located, and key features of the community such as charisms, the work of the community, leaders, or influential people within the community.

-For Achieved, the standard also requires a description of two or more significant factors that have had an impact on the development of the community, with examples.
-Evidence that met this criterion described significant factors that directly affected the development of the chosen community, such as natural disasters that meant the community needed to move, the introduction of a new leader which changed the way the community functioned, or the introduction of technology which meant the community was able to reach different demographics.
+The standard also requires a description of two or more significant factors that have had an impact on the development of the community, with examples.
+Evidence that met this criterion described significant factors that directly affected the development of the chosen community, such as natural disasters that meant the community needed to move, or the introduction of a new leader which changed the way the community functioned.

 The most common issue seen was the lack of clarity and description of the chosen community.
 In some instances, only the beliefs of the community were described, or a description was given of society at the time rather than the religious or spiritual community.
 The community should be clearly identified, and a description of the specific community is required.
-This could include who makes up the community, where they are or have been located, when they were present, and what that particular community believes in.
+This could include who makes up the community, where they are or have been located, when they were present, and the beliefs of the specific community.

 The significant factors need to have a focus on the development of the community.
+This involves a focus on the evolution of the community.
 A historical recall of the community is not a requirement of the standard.
+Additionally, both significant factors should directly relate to the community identified and described.

-For Merit, the explanation of how the significant factors developed the community needs to focus on how each factor developed the religious or spiritual community, rather than how they developed the society in general at the time.
+For Merit, the explanation of how the significant factors developed the community needs to focus on how each factor developed the religious or spiritual community, rather than how they developed society in general at the time.
+Additionally, how more than one significant factor developed the community needs to be explained.

 91917: Demonstrate understanding of how a significant narrative relates to a religious or spiritual tradition

-For Merit, issues emerged when connection between the narrative and the tradition was not explicit.
-To successfully demonstrate the connection, evidence needs to identify core beliefs, practices, or values from within the tradition that the key messages exemplify.
-Relevant examples need to be used to support these explanations.
+For Merit, difficulties arose when the link between the narrative and the tradition was unclear.
+To meet the standard, students should identify core beliefs, practices, or values from the chosen tradition that connect to the key messages.

 Assessor Support